Research

 Research Interests

-1. Cybersecurity Foundation: The Cybersecurity Dynamics Approach (click the link to see the exciting “x-y-z-t coordinate system”)
+1. Foundational Research: Cybersecurity Foundation: The Cybersecurity Dynamics Approach (click the link to see the exciting “x-y-z-t coordinate system”)

 1. First-Principle Cybersecurity Modeling and Analysis (the x-axis)